markjnkim/welcome-to-sd/README.md

 nodemon server
 ```

-That's it, your app should be running on <http://localhost:8000>.
+That's it, now the app should be running on <http://localhost:8000>.

 Now you should have a local copy of the website running in your browser